keyboardpartner/HX3/LATEST/readme.md

 <b>01/27/2016</b> Firmware #3.912, FPGA 27022016

 * new filter and adder design, less prone to overflow distortions
-* higher bass and organ output levels
+* higher bass and organ output levels, lowering of rotary defaults parameter #607 to values below 155 may be required
 * new triode sim in AO28 block
-* lowering of rotary defaults parameter #607 to values below 155 may be required
 * added version for old XB2 mk2 kit.
 Rotary output jack and headphone amp must be rewired to obtain stereo simulation

-<b>01/05/2016</b> Firmware #3.912, FPGA 01022016

-* fixed some bugs in beta FW: Menu entries, defaults saving
+* fixed some bugs in beta FW: Menu entries, defaults saving, factory reset menu entry
 * Fixed rounding error on some parameters in MIDI custom CC set (HX3 Expander only)

 <b>01/10/2016</b>Firmware #3.911